golang/proposal/design/go2draft-type-parameters.md

 }
 ```

-In this example, we have a type `S` with a parameterized method and a
+In this example, we have a type `p1.S` with a parameterized method and
-type `HasIdentity` that also has a parameterized method.
+a type `p2.HasIdentity` that also has a parameterized method.
-`S` implements `HasIdentity`.
+`p1.S` implements `p2.HasIdentity`.
 Therefore, the function `p3.CheckIdentity` can call `vi.Identity` with
-an `int` argument, which in this example will be a call to
+an `int` argument, which in the call from `p4.CheckSIdentity` will be
-`S.Identity[int]`.
+a call to `p1.S.Identity[int]`.
 But package p3 does not know anything about the type `p1.S`.
-There may be no other call to `S.Identity` elsewhere in the program.
+There may be no other call to `p1.S.Identity` elsewhere in the
+program.
-We need to instantiate `S.Identity[int]` somewhere, but how?
+We need to instantiate `p1.S.Identity[int]` somewhere, but how?

 We could instantiate it at link time, but in the general case that
 requires the linker to traverse the complete call graph of the program